Norfund invests in Clean Energy to increase energy access and supply in developing countries

 Globeleq is one of Africa’s leading independent power companies.
 Globeleq builds power generation plants with solar, wind and gas as fuel sources.
 The company is owned by Norfund and CDC (the British development finance institution).
 Through Globeleq, Norfund and CDC aim to install 5,000 MW of new electricity capacity in Africa over the next decade.

-Scatec Solar is an integrated independent solar power producer focused in developing countries.
+Scatec is an integrated independent solar power producer focused in developing countries.
 The partnership provides a framework for collaborative project development and joint investments.
-As partners, Scatec Solar and Norfund have contributed to the realization of ca 1000 MWp of solar PV projects in Africa and in Central America.
+As partners, Scatec and Norfund have contributed to the realization of ca 1000 MWp of solar PV projects in Africa and in Central America.